 If you have missing references, you can re-add these from the assemblies in the UII\Bin\UII directory.

-We will add code here to pick up the values from the context.
-NotifyContextChange runs when there is a change in the context.
+We will add code in the NotifyContextChange method to set values of the text boxes from the context in USD.
 When we open a new contact, we will be able to get these values (firstname, lastname, address1_line1, CustomerID) and assign them to our hosted control’s text fields:

 Also, ensure to add the using mshtml line or you will get compile errors on HTMLDocument: